 - Leading and Supervising Soldiers: Sergeants are responsible for leading and supervising small teams of soldiers, providing guidance, direction, and mentorship.

-- Enforcing Standards and Discipline: They ensure that soldiers adhere to Army regulations, standards of conduct, and maintain discipline within their units.
+- Enforcing Standards and Discipline: They confirm that soldiers adhere to Army regulations, standards of conduct, and maintain discipline within their units.

 - Conducting Training: Sergeants play a vital role in training soldiers, both individually and collectively, to ensure they are proficient in their MOS and prepared for their missions.